Gaurav-205/Capstone/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Support

-- Thanks to all contributors who have helped shape ULife
-- Special thanks to the development team
+For support, email support@ulife.com or create an issue in the repository.